fairmath/fherma-challenges/softmax-function/solution.md

 Now we dive into the details.

-## 1. Computes the exponential function.
+## 1. Compute the exponential function.

 - Input: an encrypted vector $Z = [z_0, z_1, \cdots, z_{n-1}]$ (here $n = 128 = 2^7$ in the challenge).
 - Output: an encrypted vector $E = [e^{z_0}, e^{z_1}, \cdots, e^{z_{n-1}}]$.